Stanley Burgess

-Stanley Burgess (born 1889, Ipswich, died 2 June 1972) was a British trade unionist and Labour Party politician, sitting as MP for Rochdale 1922–23.
+Stanley Burgess (5 December 1889 – 2 June 1972) was a British trade unionist and Labour Party politician, sitting as MP for Rochdale 1922–23.

 Politics

-At 17 Burgess spoke at Independent Labour Party meetings then moved to the US where he joined Bill Haywood in Pittsburg in 1911 in a mining dispute.
+At 17, Burgess spoke at Independent Labour Party meetings then moved to the US where he joined Bill Haywood in Pittsburg in 1911 in a mining dispute.
 He was arrested under the Defence of the Realm Act 1914 for his part in leading a strike of Sheffield engineers in May 1917.